vinej/pyarchive/README.md

         Command     :   contains the list of values separated by a pipe |
                         OR a filename with rows.
 One value by row.
-        Type        :   pipe / file  (default is pipe) Output      :   memory / reference
+        Type        :   pipe / file  (default is pipe) Output      :   memory (default) / reference

-        the array data can be access with  name
+        -> array's data  can be access from other tasks with  [[name_of_the_task.array]]

+    Dir definition
+        Name        :   the name of the task
+        Kind        :   dir
+        Description :   the description of the task Path        :   the full path to read files from a directory Recursive   :   true / false,  : true means that all subdirectory will be read Output      :   memory (default)
+        -> file's names can be access from other tasks with  [[name_of_the_task.file]]

     Csv definition
         Name        :   the name of the task
         Kind        :   csv
-        Description :   the description of the task File        :   the full path of the csv file
+        Description :   the description of the task File        :   the full path of the csv file to read into memory Output      :   memory (default)
+        -> data from csv can be access from other tasks with  [[name_of_the_task.column_from_csv]]

     Query definition
         Name            :   name of the task